duereg/manager-readme/README.md

 # A Little About Me

 When I'm not coding or managing, I love to garden.
 I love plants and have a hard time not buying plants when I see them.
-I've brought a bunch of biggish plants into the office to brighten up the space.
+If our space doesn't have plants it in, I'll bring them in.
+I've brought a bunch of biggish plants into previous offices to brighten the space.

 I have a dog and used to volunteer at a dog shelter.